How Sex Workers In Canada Are Protecting Themselves — Because No One Else Will

 Advertisement

 Now, McKee is helping to create that support.
-Thanks to a $1-million (£800,000) donation from the Law Foundation of BC and an anonymous donor, she and other sex workers and provincial organisations are building a province-wide “bad date” reporting system.
+Thanks to a $1-million donation from the Law Foundation of B.C. and an anonymous donor, she and other sex workers and provincial organizations are building a province-wide “bad date” reporting system.
 Once complete, sex workers will be able to report their experiences with predatory clients in an online database in order to warn others in the industry about them.

 What makes for a “bad date” is up to the individual, but it’s generally understood to be a type of exploitation.
 “A bad date is where something that is non-consensual, or that was not agreed upon by the sex worker and the client, occurs,” McKee says.
 That can range from being bailed on by clients with appointments, to not being paid, to verbal abuse, to more violent incidents of physical and sexual harm.